 What exceptions does she think are necessary in order to make general inclusion of foreign national offenders in a time limit acceptable to the Government?
 We cannot detain everybody for ever simply because the Home Office fails to remove them by the end of their sentence.

 I thank the hon.
 Gentleman for that intervention.
-Of course it is not just unacceptable but it is not lawful, in the case of foreign national offenders, to detain people for very long periods with no realistic prospect of removal.
+Of course it is not just unacceptable but not lawful, in the case of foreign national offenders, to detain people for very long periods with no realistic prospect of removal.
 The Home Office works incredibly hard, sometimes in difficult circumstances, to seek documentation from different Governments in order to be able to effect the removal of foreign national offenders.